Kayra/cogent-labs/README.md

 A Web Socket solution would have required keeping a connection open between the **Client** and **API** for a considerable amount of time, in exchange for a real time dynamic information exchange.

-Because the  did not define any requirement for dynamic progress updates, or a need for the Client to be made aware as soon as the process was complete, a Web Socket solution would have consumed more server resource than necessary for little benefit.
+Because the specification did not define any requirement for dynamic progress updates, or a need for the Client to be made aware as soon as the process was complete, a Web Socket solution would have consumed more server resource than necessary for little benefit.

 #### Non-blocking `/thumbnails` POST endpoint